HomeBlog

 Published on:

-If some of your employees repeatedly ignore your requests to submit their timesheets on time, you know how frustrating it can be when payday arrives, and you lack their hours for the payroll.
+If some of your employees repeatedly ignore your requests to submit their timesheets on time, you know how frustrating it can be when payday arrives, and you lack their hours for the payroll?

-So what should you do in such situations?
+So, what should you do in such situations?
 Is a “no timesheet, no pay” acceptable solution?
-And what kind of consequences for a late timesheet would be appropriate?

 Is Your Timesheet Submission Date Giving You a Headache?

-Use Timeero to reduce your timesheet anxiety.
+Learn how Timeero can ease your timesheet anxiety.

 How Can I Prevent Late Timesheet Submission?

-1. Make It Easy for Your Employees To Keep Track of Their Hours
+Make It Easy for Your Employees To Keep Track of Their Hours

 With approximately 38% of US employees still using paper timesheets and punch cards to record their hours, there is quite a lot companies can do to advance their timekeeping practices.